Charged Higgs Observability via Charged Higgs Pair Production at Future Lepton Collider: Strategy and Signal Extraction

-The observability of the charged Higgs bosons is studied through signal process $ e^{+}e^{-} \rightarrow H^{+} H^{-}$.
-The process chain is $ e^{+}e^{-} \rightarrow Z^{*}/\gamma^{*}\rightarrow H^{+} H^{-}\rightarrow H^{0} W^{+} H^{0} W^{-}\rightarrow l^{+} l^{-} b \overline{b} b \overline{b} \nu \overline{\nu}$.
-There are many other possibilities for this process like $ e^{+}e^{-} \rightarrow Zh $ , $ e^{+}e^{-}\rightarrow ZH $, $ e^{+}e^{-} \rightarrow A h $ or $ e^{+}e^{-} \rightarrow$ A H. In the first process h is taken as SM higgs so it can not be taken, when higgs boson beyond SM is studied.
-In the second process, $ H Z Z $ and in third process $ h Z A $ vertices are involved and for both the value of $ \cos\left( \beta-\alpha\right) = 1 $.
+The observability of the charged Higgs bosons is investigated through signal process $ e^{+}e^{-} \rightarrow H^{+} H^{-}$.
+The process chain is $ e^{+}e^{-} \rightarrow Z^{*}/\gamma^{*}\rightarrow H^{+} H^{-}\rightarrow H W^{+} H W^{-}\rightarrow b \overline{b} jj b \overline{b} jj$.
+There are many other possibilities for this process.
+In the process $ e^{+}e^{-} \rightarrow Zh $, h has taken as SM higgs so it can not be taken for study when Higgs boson beyond SM is studied.
+In processes $ e^{+}e^{-}\rightarrow ZH $ or $ e^{+}e^{-} \rightarrow A h $, the H Z Z and $ h Z A $ vertices are involved and both are proportional to $ \cos\left( \beta-\alpha\right) $.
 At $\sin\left( \beta-\alpha\right)=1$, both processes vanish when requirement is like SM~\cite{observe}.
-But the choice of process $e^{+}e^{-}\rightarrow Z^{*}/\gamma ^{*}\rightarrow H^{+} H^{-}$ is most suitable.
-This scenario for study of production of charged Higgs is most favorable at linear collider, where the process takes place through s-channel Z-boson and gamma exchange.
-Each heavy neutral Higgs boson is allowed to disintegrate only into two b-jets and each W boson is allowed to decay into lepton (electron, muon) and neutrino, so the final state is four b-jets(4b-jets) , leptons$(l^{\pm})$ and some missing transverse energy (MET).
-In order to avoid the charged Higgs decay into pseudo scalar Higgs A, same masses of charged Higgs $ H^{\pm} $ and pseudo scalar Higgs A are considered.
-Another advantage of this choice is that the discrepancy in the value of parameter $\rho=m_{w}^{2}(m_{z}\cos \theta_{w})^{-2}$ from its SM value in 2HDM becomes insignificant \cite{mb}.
-Therefore the selected benchmark points agree with the hard constraints on $ \rho $ variation which comes from the experimental data of LEP \cite{rw}.
-Different hypothetical benchmark points which are not lying in the excluded region and fulfill all the constraints are considered.
-The 2HDMC-1.7.0 \cite{hd} which is linked with packages HiggsBound-4.2.0 and HiggsSignal-1.4.0 is used to make sure that all the benchmark points are consistent with all experimental and theoretical constraints.
-The range of parameter $m_{12}^{2}$ for each benchmark points satisfies the theoretical constraints i.e. unitarity, perturbativity and potential stability.
-The mass splitting is taken between heavy neutral Higgs and charged Higgs, in such a way that the bosonic decay of both charged Higgs $ H^{\pm}\rightarrow W^{\pm} H^{0} $ is kinematically permitted.
-The heavy neutral and charged Higgs bosons have assumed range from 250 to 400 GeV.
-For all benchmark points the value of $\tan \beta$ is taken 40.
-The table \ref{tab:2N} shows the range of $m_{12}^{2}$, $\tan \beta$ and $\sin (\beta-\alpha)$ for different benchmark points.
+The choice of process $e^{+}e^{-}\rightarrow Z^{*}/\gamma ^{*}\rightarrow H^{+} H^{-}$ is most suitable and favorable for study of charged Higgs at linear collider.
+The process takes place through exchange of Z and gamma bosons in s-channel.
+Each heavy neutral Higgs boson $ H $ is allowed to disintegrate only into two b-jets and W boson is allowed to decay into two light jets.
+The final state contains four b-jets, and fout light jets. \\ In this study the masses of charged Higgs $ H^{\pm} $ and pseudo scalar Higgs A are considered same in order to avoid the decay of charged Higgs bosons into pseudo scalar Higgs A. The selected benchmark points which fulfill the theoretical and experimental constriants are considered.
+The 2HDMC-1.7.0 \cite{hd} is linked with packages HiggsBound-4.2.0 and HiggsSignal-1.4.0.
+It is used to make sure that all the benchmark points are consistent with all experimental and theoretical constraints.
+The range of parameter $m_{12}^{2}$ for each benchmark points satisfies the theoretical constraints.
+The mass splitting between heavy neutral Higgs and charged Higgs is taken in such a way that the bosonic decay of both charged Higgs $ H^{\pm}\rightarrow W^{\pm} H $ is kinematically permitted.
+The ranges of heavy neutral and charged Higgs bosons, $\tan \beta$, $m_{12}^{2}$ and $\sin (\beta-\alpha)$ for different benchmark points are listed in Table \ref{tab:2N}.